Adesin-fr/inertiajs-tables-laravel-query-builder/README.md

 ## To-do list :

+-   [ ] Add CSS classes to the columns (so we can make the table responsive by hiding some columns on small screens)
 -   [ ] Add filters to the columns headers
 -   [ ] Allow to resize columns
 -   [ ] Allow to reorder columns